Solar Control Glass for Sliding Doors: Is it worth it?

 In passive solar heating, south-facing windows are maximised to capture sunlight, which is then absorbed by thermal mass (like concrete or brick) and released as heat, while other windows are minimised to reduce heat loss and potential overheating.

-How to achieve Passive Solar Heating with Window installation
+How to achieve Passive Solar Heating with Window Installation

 South-facing windows are crucial because they receive the most direct sunlight during the winter months, when heating is needed.
 The goal is to maximise the amount of solar energy that enters the house through these windows.

-Materials like concrete, brick, stone, and tile are used to absorb and store the solar heat during the day, then release it slowly at night, helping to maintain a consistent temperature.
+In a house with passive solar heating, materials like concrete, brick, stone, and tile are used to absorb and store the solar heat during the day, then release it slowly at night, helping to maintain a consistent temperature.

-Windows on the north, east, and west sides should be minimised or avoided to reduce heat loss, especially in colder climates.
+When designing a house with a passive solar heating system, windows on the north, east, and west sides should be minimised or avoided to reduce heat loss, especially in colder climates.

 Window design for passive solar heating